 In a bibliographic context, a name presented following the conventions usually employed for personal names will be assumed to correspond to an actual real person (E21 Person), unless evidence is available to indicate that this is not the case.
 The fact that a persona may erroneously be classified as an instance of E21 Person does not imply that the concept comprises personae.

 Examples:

-Tut-Ankh-Amun s
+Tut-Ankh-Amun (Edwards, 1979)

-Nelson Mandela
+Nelson Mandela (Brown, 2006)

 In First Order Logic: